 Coconut Oil Shoe Shine

 The ever-popular coconut oil.
 It’s so popular because there are seemingly infinite uses for it.
-One amazing use you may not of heard of is for taking care of mucky shoes, covered in dirt or mud, that will be left bright and shiny.
+One amazing use you may not have heard of is for taking care of mucky shoes, covered in dirt or mud, that will be left bright and shiny.
 Start by wiping the shoe to remove any large clumps of dirt.
 Then simply apply a bit of coconut oil to a cloth (use an old cotton cloth or a paper towel, something you won’t reuse) and start massaging it into your shoe.
 Just buff it in, and then wipe off any excess.
 Your shoes are going to look shiny and new.

 Bulldog Clip Wire Holder

 The next time you get an important package of documents from your accountant, you’re probably going to get one of these with it.
 It’s a little bulldog clip and you can use this as a great way to corral your wires on the back of your desk.
 You can even line up two or three of them to keep several of your wires in check.
-Simply clip in to the back of your desk, and then remove the metal ‘handles’ by squeezing them together.
+Simply clip into the back of your desk, and then remove the metal ‘handles’ by squeezing them together.
 When these are detached you can wrap them around your wires that you want to hold up, and then reattach them to the main clip.
 Now your wires are going to be perked up at the back of your desk, easy for you to grab and plug in as needed (instead of sitting on the ground).

 Newspaper Leak Catcher